Plymouth (schooner barge): Wreck

-As of today, Plymouth is among the two ships that have never been found of the twelve that foundered during the Great Lakes Storm of 1913, the other being SS Leafield that sank in Lake Superior.
+Plymouth is one of two vessels that currently have not been located, of the twelve that foundered during the Great Lakes Storm of 1913.
+The other being SS Leafield that sank in Lake Superior.
 A wreck, first believed to be that of Plymouth, was found in 15 m of water, 460 m off Poverty Island, Michigan on 21 April 1984.
 It has since been ruled out as the Plymouth and is most likely the Erastus Corning.

 In literature

-The Plymouth wreck appears as a major plot point during the climax of the novel Death in Door County by Annelise Ryan.
+The Plymouth wreck appears as a major plot point during the climax of the novel A Death in Door County by Annelise Ryan.